-- If a registration virtual network is specified, the DNS records for the VMs from that virtual network that are registered to the private zone are not viewable or retrievable from the Azure Powershell and Azure CLI APIs, but the VM records are indeed registered and will resolve successfully.
+- If you specify a registration virtual network, the DNS records for the VMs from that virtual network that are registered to the private zone are not viewable or retrievable from the Azure Powershell and Azure CLI APIs.
+The VM records are indeed registered and will resolve successfully.

 - Reverse DNS works only for private IP space in the registration virtual network.

-- Reverse DNS for a private IP that is not registered in the private zone (for example, a private IP for a virtual machine in a virtual network that is linked as a resolution virtual network to a private zone) returns internal.cloudapp.net as the DNS suffix.
-However, this suffix is not resolvable.
+- Reverse DNS for a private IP that isn't registered in the private zone (for example, a private IP for a virtual machine in a virtual network that is linked as a resolution virtual network to a private zone) returns internal.cloudapp.net as the DNS suffix.
+However, this suffix isn't resolvable.

 - The virtual network needs to be empty (that is, no VM records exist) when it initially (that is, for the first time) links to a private zone as a registration or resolution virtual network.
 However, the virtual network can then be non-empty for future linking as a registration or resolution virtual network, to other private zones.